 This free online course on local economic development was created in partnership with the International Institute of Social Studies (ISS), Erasmus University Rotterdam.
-ISS is our long-standing partner and together we also run an on-campus version of the course.
+ISS is our long-standing partner, and together we also run an on-campus version of the course.

 What do I learn?

 We will be dealing with questions such as the following.
 Why does economic development take place in some areas of the world and not in others?
 Why doesn’t it happen in your place?
 What prevents people from having the lives they want to live right there?
-Could your region make more of the opportunities of globalization and new technologies?
-Did the promises of decentralization in your country fail to deliver better public services and more responsive governments?
+Could your region make more of the opportunities of globalisation and new technologies?
+Did the promises of decentralisation in your country fail to deliver better public services and more responsive governments?
 If these are the questions you are asking yourself, this is the right course for you.
-It explores the where, who and how of economic development.
+It explores the where who and how of economic development.

 8 weeks in topics: